Stiff Little Fingers/The Avengers

 Roots, Radicals, Rockers, Reggae/Nobody's Heroes/Just Fade Away/Strummerville/At The Edge/My Dark Places/Safe As Houses/16 Shots/Suspect Device/State Of Emergency/Here We Are Nowhere/Wasted Life/No More Of That/Barbed Wire Love/White Noise/Breakout/Law & Order/Rough Trade/Johnny Was/Alternative Ulster/ENCORE: Tin Soldier/Gotta Getaway <https://slf.rocks/home-base>

-**** UPDATES, 3/23/20: NOW POSTED: My impressions of White Summer's latest show (3/07/20)...turn it up to 10, if you like.
+AND: My impressions of White Summer's latest shows (11/30.19, and 3/07/20)...turn it up to 10, if you like.
 Or maybe your amps will go up to 11?
 Either way...you know what you're looking for, and now, you've got it.
-PLUS: A few corrections on my preview of tonight's White Summer show, and impressions of the last one (11/30/19).
-Nothing major, but necessary to keep the proceedings accurate.
+(All White Summer interview outtakes and gig reviews are now in their special section.)
+ALSO: My writeup on my cover version of "Police" (The Proles, 1979) is now included in the description box (Featured Songs).